 Computer - Memory

 A memory is just like a human brain.
 It is used to store data and instructions.
 Computer memory is the storage space in computer where data is to be processed and instructions required for processing are stored.
 The memory is divided into large number of small parts called cells.
 Each location or cell has a unique address which varies from zero to memory size minus one.
 For example if computer has 64k words, then this memory unit has 64 * 1024=65536 memory locations.
 The address of these locations varies from 0 to 65535.

-Memory is primarily of three types:
+Memory is primarily of three types

-Primary Memory/Main Memory
+- Primary Memory/Main Memory

 Cache memory is a very high speed semiconductor memory which can speed up CPU.
 It acts as a buffer between the CPU and main memory.
 It is used to hold those parts of data and program which are most frequently used by CPU.
 The parts of data and programs are transferred from disk to cache memory by operating system, from where CPU can access them.

 Cache memory is faster than main memory.